balsaBojanic/MEN-CRUD-app-project/Vinyl_Vault_README.md

 ### 2. Wireframes

-Upload screenshots or links to your wireframes (Figma, Balsamiq, or hand-drawn).
+Upload screenshots or links to your wireframes .
 Each wireframe should have its own Trello card.

 **Recommended wireframes:**